progsysseminar15/progsys/writeups/Conway14.md

 the need to rewrite existing applications in datalog.
 I'm sure there's somewhat of a middle-ground here that would be extremely interesting to explore.

+### Gabe Fierro

+In most of these monotonically increasing programs we have been looking at, garbage collection presents a problem: either as a "pause" in the whole program flow or as some complex logic that requires additional metadata and layers of indirection to solve.
+Edelweiss is a sublanguge of Bloom that uses only "additive" operators -- a subset of the confluent operators offered by Bloom -- to guarantee that facts are never retracted.
+With this simplification of the language, the paper presents a nice bag of tricks for performing storage reclamation "in band" to the normal program flow.
+That is, the program does not make an additional pause step in order to do the GC as the program is rewritten to contain GC logic.

+Performing distributed garbage collection without requiring coordination is a very cool idea, and one that dovetails nicely with the construction of Bloom.
+With the additional confluent datatypes proposed by BloomL, I wonder if there are other non-obvious additive operations that could lean Edelweiss more into a general programming domain, or maybe other distributed programming idioms that we could map the lessons of Edelweiss onto: MVCC?
+Distributed consensus?